 Employment Status

 We obtained a different result for the control variable regarding employment status.
 When taking the category unemployed – not looking for work as a baseline, some interesting results are obtained (see figure 9).
 Two of the categories (unable to work and retired) do not show interaction effects that differ significantly from the baseline level.
 However, the other groups show positive interaction effects of which the confidence interval does not overlap with zero.
-This implies that it can be assumed that the positive association between offline events and online participation is more substantial for these groups.
+This result implies that it can be assumed that the positive association between offline events and online participation is more substantial for these groups.
 Interestingly, these groups contain all people who are working or actively preparing to start working soon.
-A possible explanation for this result could be that people who are part of the active workforce generally have less spare time.
+A possible explanation for this result could be that people who are part of the active workforce have less spare time compared to people who are not.
 Therefore, they might be more eager to participate in less time-consuming and restrictive online means of communication after visiting an offline event.
 However, the sample sizes for the groups retired (N = 8) and unable to work (N = 4) are too small to draw meaningful conclusions from these results.

 Education

-For the control variable, which took the level of education into account, no interaction effects which differ significantly from the baseline level (being high-school) have been identified (figure 10).
+For the control variable, which took the level of education into account, no interaction effects which differ significantly from the baseline level (being high-school) have been identified (see figure 10).